Alexander KadyrovAlex Kadyrov

 This registration isn't optional — it's legally required.
 Without Ejari, you can't set up DEWA, can't get a parking permit, and can't sponsor dependents.

-DEWA Deposit
+DEWA deposit

 When you activate your electricity and water account, DEWA requires a refundable security deposit — typically AED 2,000 for apartments and AED 4,000 for villas.
 This is separate from your landlord's security deposit and is returned when you close your DEWA account.